-Public Engagement Embedded throughout the Process
+The Public Engagement Process

-During each stage of the Plan development, the public was asked to provide insights across the County on where improvements to walking, biking, and access to transit could be made and prioritized.
-Public engagement occurred in each of the incorporated jurisdictions and were complimented by online activities to allow those that could not attend events to provide their input.
-A summary of the public engagement efforts for each phase are summarized below, for more details on the public engagement see Appendix A: Local Jurisdiction Plans which summarizes the public input from each jurisdiction.
+During each stage of Plan development, the public provided insights across on where improvements to walking, bicycling, and access to transit could be made and prioritized across the county.
+Public engagement occurred in each of the incorporated jurisdictions.
+Online activities allowed those who could not attend events to provide their input.
+This section summarizes the public engagement efforts for each phase of Plan development; for more details on public engagement, see Appendix A: Local Jurisdiction Plans, which summarizes the public input from each jurisdiction.